arthurgomes4/omron_ld60_ros/README.md

 ### Run the launch file

 ## Explanation
 ### Launch Files
 * `display_castors.launch`: launch the robot with castors enabled in rviz with joint publisher gui.
 * `display_no_castors.launch`: launch the robot with castors disabled in rviz with joint publisher gui.
 * `gazebo_castors.launch`: launch the robot in a gazebo simluation and rviz visualisation with castors enabled and diff drive plugin.
 * `gazebo_no_castors.launch`: launch the robot in a gazebo simluation and rviz visualisation with castors disabled and diff drive plugin.
+* `move_base.launch`: Launches the motion planner for the robot.
+Set 2D Nav goals in rviz to observe this
+* `gmapping.launch`: Launches the SLAM node and maps the environment.

 ### Robot Models
 * `LD60_castors.xacro`: castors enabled + diff drive.